 - decide on something for which you can be grateful, then hold that image peacefully in your mind for a moment.

 - next, imagine your heart becoming very light, your chest actually lifting a bit.

 - beam joy and appreciation from your heart until you imagine your whole body glowing.

 - let that feel good.

 Thinking grateful is good.
 Feeling grateful is even better.
-What’s more, the cells of your body will thank you for it, in the form of improved health.
+What’s more, your body’s cells will thank you for it in the form of improved health.